 - Determine the beneficiary’s needs and use his or her payments to meet those needs;

 - Save any money left after meeting the beneficiary’s current needs in an interest bearing account or savings bonds for the beneficiary's future needs;

-- Report any changes or events which could affect the beneficiary’s eligibility for benefits or payment;
+- Report any changes or events which could affect the beneficiary's eligibility for payments;

 - Keep records of all payments received and how you spent and saved them;

-- Report to us any changes that would affect your performance or your continuing as payee;
+- Report to SSA any changes that would affect your performance or your continuing as payee;

-- Return to us any payments to which the beneficiary is not entitled.
+- Return to SSA any payments to which the beneficiary is not entitled; and

 Power of attorney is a legal process where one individual grants a third party the authority to transact certain business for that individual.
 It does not lessen the rights of the individual and does not usually grant the third party the right to manage the individual's assets.
 It typically makes no finding about the individual’s capability or competence.
 The Treasury Department does not recognize power of attorney for negotiating federal payments, including Social Security or SSI checks.

 This means, if you have power of attorney for someone who is incapable of managing his or her own benefits, you must still apply to serve as his or her payee.

 No, unless you are a qualified organizational payee approved in writing by Social Security to collect a fee.